Buljarica

-Buljarica (Буљарица, /sh/) is a village in the municipality of Budva, Montenegro.
+Buljarica (Буљарица, /sh/) is a small town in the municipality of Budva, Montenegro.
 Its beach is about 1 km from Petrovac in the direction of Bar, the beach is 2250 m long.

 Geography

 Buljarica has development potential to rival that of famed Velika Plaža of the south Montenegrin coast.
 Buljarican fields and the slopes of Dubovica hill are well suited for the development of tourism, and could potentially hold a city of Budva's size.
 Buljarica cove stretches from Resovo brdo cove to Dubovica, and has the largest beach of the otherwise limited beach areas of the Budva Riviera.

 Demographics

 According to the 2011 census, its population was 205.